ember-template-lint/ember-template-lint/docs/rule/no-redundant-role.md

-# no-redundant-landmark-role
+# no-redundant-role

 ✅ The `extends: 'recommended'` property in a configuration file enables this rule.

 🔧 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

-If a landmark element is used, any role provided will either be redundant or incorrect.
+The rule checks for redundancy between any semantic HTML element with a default/implicit ARIA role and the role provided.

-This rule adds support for landmark elements, to ensure that no role attribute is placed on any of the landmark elements, with the following exceptions:
+For example, if a landmark element is used, any role provided will either be redundant or incorrect.
+This rule ensures that no role attribute is placed on any of the landmark elements, with the following exceptions:

 - a `nav` element with the `navigation` role to [make the structure of the page more accessible to user agents](/https://www.w3.org/WAI/GL/wiki/Using_HTML5_nav_element#Example:The_.3Cnav.3E_element)s
 - a `form` element with the `search` role to [identify the form's search functionality](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/search_role#examples)